gromacs/gromacs/docs/release-notes/2022/major/performance.rst

    Also, please use the syntax :issue:`number` to reference issues on GitLab, without the a space between the colon and number!

+GPU direct communication is default with CUDA and thread-MPI
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+GPU-enabled multi-rank runs using CUDA will default to using direct GPU communication for halo exchange and/or PP-PME communication.
+This can be disabled using the GMX_DISABLE_DIRECT_GPU_COMM environment variable to return to the previous default communication scheme (staged communication).
+Regular MPI runs still use staged communication by default.

 Dynamic pairlist generation for energy minimization
 """""""""""""""""""""""""""""""""""""""""""""""""""